 Whitewater rafting on the Barron River is fun, but it is not an adventure

 We all have our own definition of what an adventure is or is not.
 The rafting tour on the Barron River was great to have a thrill and a good laugh.
 But I wouldn’t call it an adventure.

 I loved that everyone had to participate to manoeuvre the boat.

 It was impressive that despite every move being well-calculated by the guide, some boats would get stuck and/or turn upside down.
 As our guide pointed, it’s about aiming well but also recovering well.
 While we were waiting for our turn and watching the other boats struggling, the adrenaline built up.

 But a few things were missing to add an adventurous touch.

 I believe the number of people on tour – close to 40 people on maybe six or seven rafts – sometimes made it feel like we were in a theme park with one raft following the other.
 We had to wait for other boats to catch up or to queue before taking rapids.

 The guide would control everything, and tour participants follow orders.
 There was no opportunity for us to read the river and find our own way.
 I understand this is needed for safety reasons, but it really takes away the adventurous part.

+If you may feel this way, you may be interested in these other opportunities to go whitewater rafting near Cairns.
 Although the rapids on the Millstream River weren’t as impressive, I loved being in charge of my own boat.
 I learnt along the way how to take the rapids, got stuck a few times and had to work a lot harder.
 We were a small group, and the connection with nature was immediate.
 We could hear birds on the Millstream River rather than screams from excited tourists on the Barron River.

 Choosing your group at the start is very strategic